AlexMathew/PyMiner/README.md

 PyMiner
 =======

-An online tool that provides tools involved in data mining.
 Inspired from the Java-based Weka.

+The PyMiner tool provides several tools used in data mining - clustering, regression, classification, etc.

+The project will be continually updated, with new tools being added individually.